 SoftWave OrthoGold 100 is SoftWave Tissue Regeneration's entry in the shockwave category, built on Unfocused Electrohydraulic Shockwave.
 The platform treats chronic musculoskeletal pain, soft tissue injuries, wound healing, with 5-10 minutes per area and a recommended course of 3-6 sessions.
 FDA cleared in 2018, it lists in the $50,000-$95,000 range for new units and $25,000-$50,000 on the secondary market.

-Unfocused electrohydraulic shockwave with broader energy distribution than focused or radial alternatives.
-Marketed around claims of stem cell activation and soft tissue regeneration in chiropractic and integrative medicine practices.
+Electrohydraulic unfocused shockwave that covers a treatment zone roughly 10x larger than focused shockwave per shot.
+The OrthoGold 100 is built by MTS Medical in Germany and distributed in the US by SoftWave TRT.
+SoftWave markets the device around tissue regeneration and stem cell activation claims.
+Per-session pricing runs $150-$500, which is at the high end of the shockwave category, supported by premium positioning and scarcity of authorized practices in most markets.
 The mechanism is what separates SoftWave OrthoGold 100 from competitors in the same category.
 Where it fits in your practice depends on patient demographics, treatment volume, and whether you need a flagship platform or a value-tier alternative.

 SoftWave OrthoGold 100 is manufactured by SoftWave Tissue Regeneration (Alpharetta, GA, founded 2015).
 The device benefits from SoftWave Tissue Regeneration's long manufacturer history and presence across US-focused.
 Service support, training availability, and parts access vary by region.
 Practices considering this device should validate dealer presence and technical support coverage in their area before signing a contract.